turytsia/vut-ipk-network-sniffer/README.md

 ICMPv6 is a protocol that operates at the network layer (Layer 3) of the OSI model, just like MLD.
 ICMPv6 messages are sent and received using IPv6 protocol, and do not use ports.
 ICMPv6 messages are identified by their message type field, which is part of the ICMPv6 header in the IPv6 packet.

 ## Testing
-For testing was created separate program [packegen](https://scapy.readthedocs.io/en/latest/layers/tcp.html).
-It can generate packets needed for IPK sniffer.
+For testing was created separate program [packegen](https://scapy.readthedocs.io/en/latest/layers/tcp.html) in python3.
+It can generate packets to test IPK sniffer.

-The goal was to test wether sniffer was able to filter packets correctly, display correct address information etc.
+The goal of packegen is to test wether sniffer can filter packets correctly, display address information etc.

-Additionally I have used [wireshark](https://www.wireshark.org/) in order to compare incoming packets and its contents with IPK sniffer.
+Additionally I have used [wireshark](https://www.wireshark.org/) in order to compare incoming packets and its content with IPK sniffer.

-#### How to test?
+#### How to run test?
 Packegen is using well-known library [scapy](https://scapy.readthedocs.io/en/latest/usage.html) for managing packets.

 First you will have to install scapy